GaloisInc/grease/doc/overview.md

 For more details, see [Refinement](refinement.md).

-For a capability comparison with other similar tools, see [Comparison with other tools](comparison.md).
+For a capability comparison with other similar tools, see [Comparison with other tools and frameworks](comparison.md).

 ## Acknowledgements